How much does a certificate of title bond cost in New Hampshire?

 New Hampshire requires all persons who have a lost or stolen vehicle title to post a surety bond in an amount equal to 1.5 times the vehicle’s value.
 The Director of the Department of Motor Vehicles appraises and determines the value of vehicles in question, and applicants must verify their required bond amount with the state.

-If your required bond amount is less than $6,000, SuretyBonds.com can issue your bond for just $100!
-The price of bonds between $6,000 and $15,000 will be calculated at $15 per every $1,000 of the required bond amount.
+If your required bond amount is $5,000 or less, SuretyBonds.com can issue your bond for just $100!
+The price of bonds between $5,000 and $25,000 will be calculated at $20 per every $1,000 of the required bond amount.
 The cost of a defective title bond in an amount greater than $25,000 but less than or equal to $50,000 will be calculated at $15 per every $1,000 of the bond amount.
 Bonds in amounts greater than $50,000 are subject to underwriting.

 |Bond Type||Bond Amount||Cost*|

 |$5,001-$25,000 Certificate of Title Bond||$5,001-$25,000||$100+||GET A QUOTE|

 |$50,000+ Certificate of Title Bond||$50,000+||Subject to Underwriting||GET A QUOTE|

 Get started by submitting your bond request now!
 Our experts will help you get the bond you need quickly, easily and accurately.

 Why do I need a New Hampshire certificate of title bond?